sahildave/Gazetti_Newspaper_Reader/README.md

 Features to be added before Beta Release
 -------------------
-- 5 newspapers with 5 categories would be added before the Beta release.
+- 5 newspapers with 5 categories.
-- The user would be able to request any newspaper or category he'd like to see in the next edition.
+- Request Page - The user would be able to request any newspaper or category he'd like to see in the next edition.

 Features to be added before Stable release
 -------------------